Deck Stain Colors 2026: 20 Best Shades by Opacity + Brand

 Rule of thumb from deck pros: the older and more weathered the wood, the more opacity you want.
 New wood gets transparent or semi-transparent; sun-beaten or patched decks get semi-solid or solid.
 Once you know your opacity, the color choice gets a lot easier.

 One more thing opacity controls is how the same named color reads.
 A stain called "Cedar" looks bright and grain-forward in semi-transparent, but flatter and more uniform in solid, because the pigment load is doing more of the work and the wood beneath it is doing less.
-That is why two homeowners can buy the exact same color name and end up with decks that look noticeably different-they chose different opacities.
+That is why two homeowners can buy the exact same color name and end up with decks that look noticeably different, because they chose different opacities.
 It is also why a swatch card almost never matches your finished deck: the card shows one opacity on one wood species under showroom light.
 The only reliable way to know is to see the color, at your chosen opacity, on your actual boards.

 There is also a maintenance dimension.
 Lower-opacity stains tend to fade and thin gradually and evenly, so reapplication is a simple clean-and-recoat.
 Higher-opacity and film-forming finishes hold color far longer, but when they finally fail they can peel or flake, which means stripping or sanding before you can recoat.
-Neither is "better"-they are different commitments.
+Neither is "better", they are different commitments.
 Decide how much weekend maintenance you are willing to do over the next five years, and let that steer your opacity as much as the look does.

 Deck Stain Brand Comparison 2026